 Take a Stand for Dana Hall and Have a Seat!

 With a pledge of $2,500, you will be able to personalize a seat in the new and expanded Waldo Auditorium and help the School meet this challenge.
 Use the seat plaque to honor your daughter or daughters, or a favorite Dana classmate, teacher or administrator.

 By expressing your support for the future of Dana Hall, you can "have a seat" in one of the School’s signature gathering spots.
-The $2,500 pledge is payable over several years, but you must make a commitment before December 31, 2022.
+The $2,500 pledge is payable over several years.